T-Mobile Senior Plan: Costs and Reviews in 2025

 T-Mobile Pros

-- Cheap unlimited data: With unlimited talk, text, and 5G data plans starting at $27.50 per month per line, T-Mobile is easily the most affordable unlimited plan from a major provider, not to mention they’re one of the few with 5G access.
+- Cheap unlimited data: With unlimited talk, text, and data plans starting at $45 per month with one line ($60 for two lines), T-Mobile is easily the most affordable of the major providers.

-- Nationwide availability: While Verizon and AT&T offer similar discounted plans for seniors, only T-Mobile’s plans are available in every state.
+- Nationwide availability: While Verizon and AT&T offer similar discounted plans for seniors in Florida only, only T-Mobile’s plans are available in every state.

-- No annual contracts: T-Mobile’s Unlimited 55+ plans require no long-term contracts and are guaranteed to not go up in price.
+- No annual contracts: T-Mobile’s 55+ plans require no long-term contracts.

-- International coverage: T-Mobile’s senior plans offer unlimited data in Mexico and Canada, in addition to data and texting abroad.
+- International coverage: T-Mobile’s senior plans offer unlimited data in Mexico and Canada, as well as data and texting abroad in more than 215 countries.

 T-Mobile Cons